mike-tutkowski/ms-cse/README.md

 * Increase the code coverage of the unit tests.

 * Develop integration/system tests.
-Currently, I have some degree of unit testing, but no integration/system testing.
+Currently, I have some degree of unit-test coverage, but no integration/system testing.
 All of my integration/system testing was performed manually (executing the REST API in question against a set of known data and verifying the output was as expected).